-Havre de Grace is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Havre de Grace is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Havre de Grace is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Havre de Grace who work in management occupations (12.01%), office and administrative support (11.69%), and business and financial occupations (7.30%).
+There are especially a lot of people living in Havre de Grace who work in management occupations (11.69%), office and administrative support (11.19%), and teaching (7.91%).

 Also of interest is that Havre de Grace has more people living here who work in computers and math than 95% of the places in the US.